Rolakamin/Supply-Chain-Analysis/README.md

 - Some products were marked as Active in the catalog but had no stock available, creating a mismatch between what customers saw and what could actually be fulfilled, that is, a mismatch between the system and real inventory.

-**Recommendations**

-- Improve inventory tracking to prevent negative stock values

-- Prioritize replenishment of high-demand products frequently driving cancellations.

-- Strengthen forecasting for Port Harcourt demand to reduce out-of-stock incidents.

-- Engage with suppliers to address products that consistently cause cancellations.

-**Objective 2:** Assess the Impact on Recent Customer Cohorts
+## Objective 2: Assess the Impact on Recent Customer Cohorts

 The goal was to determine whether fulfillment issues, such as delivery delays or cancellations, affected new customers (registered after March 1, 2024) more than existing ones, and whether these issues reduced repeat purchase rates.

-**Step 2.1** - Customer Cohort Classification
+## Step 2.1 - Customer Cohort Classification

 Classify **Customers** as **New** and **Existing** customers based on their **RegistrationDate**, to establish comparison groups.